wgmo/graphtik/docs/source/operations.rst

 ------------------------------------------
-When many operations are composed into a computation graph, Graphtik matches up the values in their *needs* and *provides* to form the edges of that graph (see :ref:`graph-composition` for more on that), like the operations from the script in :ref:`quick-start`:
+When many operations are composed into a computation graph, Graphtik matches up the values in their *needs* and *provides* to form the edges of that graph (see :ref:`graph-composition` for more on that), like the operations from the sample formula :eq:`sample-formula` in :ref:`quick-start` section:

    >>> from operator import mul, sub
    >>> from functools import partial